RphWbr/visiannot/doc/source/userguide-visiannot.rst

 User guide: ViSiAnnoT
 =====================

 **ViSiAnnoT** has been designed to be as easy to use as possible, while being highly configurable so that it could meet a variety of needs.
-In this section, we introduce the different features of **ViSiAnnoT** and we illustrate them with examples.
+In this section, we introduce its features and we illustrate them with examples in the context of clinical research on preterm newborns.

+The dataset that is used is not publicly available, but equivalent scripts are provided in `this repository <https://github.com/RphWbr/visiannot-example>`_, along with an example dataset.

 .. _video: